 - --fast-cbf, --no-fast-cbf¶

 Short circuit analysis if a prediction is found that does not set the coded block flag (aka: no residual was encoded).
 It prevents the encoder from perhaps finding other predictions that also have no residual but require less signaling bits.
+Only applicable for RD levels 5 and 6.
 Default disabled

 - --fast-intra, --no-fast-intra¶